Complete List of Heart-Healthy Foods

 - Heavy cream

 You'll also want to consider the rest of your diet.
-It's recommended you keep sodium intake to less than 2,300 mg per day (under 1,500 mg if you are at high risk for heart disease), and sugar consumption to less than 24g (about 6 teaspoons) per day for women and 36g (about 9 teaspoons) per day for men.
+It's recommended you keep sodium intake to less than 2,300 milligrams per day (under 1,500 mg if you are at high risk for heart disease), and sugar consumption to less than 24 grams (about 6 teaspoons) per day for women and 36 grams (about 9 teaspoons) per day for men.
 This can add up quickly with condiments.
-Often the best option is to make your own, but read labels and look for low-sodium (<140 mg per serving) and low-sugar (<3g per serving) options.
+Often the best option is to make your own, but read labels and look for low-sodium (< 140 mg per serving) and low-sugar (< 3 g per serving) options.

-- Plant-based oils, including olive, canola, avocado, and nut/seed oils Vinegar
+- Plant-based oils, including olive, canola, avocado and nut/seed oils

 - Spices and dried herbs